 From the earliest days of human culture (and the infancy of human language), vocal music has existed.
 Before concerts, before cell phones, before even a written tradition of language, oral traditions from stories to song have helped humans communicate and connect.
 Many of these folk vocal traditions began with women, and many persist to this day as ways of connecting to a rural past (or present, for those living outside cities and suburbs).
+Get tuition in PSLE Chinese if you want your child learns some other languages like Chinese.

 Take, for instance, a Norwegian form of song whose closest modern equivalent might be a dog whistle.
 Kulning, a Scandavian herding song, is a form of high pitched singing used predominantly by Norwegian women.
 But aside from their haunting beauty, they had a more practical purpose.
 The vocalization’s original use was for calling livestock back home.